keboola/website/_about/about.md

     video: false
 - template: ask-demo
   block: ask-demo
-  headline: Try Keboola free for 3 months
+  headline: Try Keboola free for 2 weeks
   subheadline: ''
   content: Get the power of whole FlowHub and automation under one roof.
 Comes together
     with a detailed "Interactive user guide".
-Go to <a href="https://try.keboola.com" title="">try.keboola.com</a> and use the code "<strong>trymeout</strong>" to start your 3 months for free.
+Go to <a href="https://try.keboola.com" title="">try.keboola.com</a> and use the code "<strong>trymeout</strong>" to start your 2 weeks for free.
   ctaname: Try Keboola for free
   ctalink: https://try.keboola.com
   newwindow: true